 An Olympian’s Guide to the Market Selloff: Seeking Rewards In High-Risk Situations

-The stock selloffs on Monday and Thursday were the two biggest daily point drops in the history of the Dow Jones Industrial Average, but in terms of percentage point losses, they don't even come close to cracking the top 10 worst days in the past 10 years alone.
+Today I'd like to share a few words about the Olympics, but first, two words: Don't panic.
+The stock selloffs last Monday and Thursday were the two biggest daily point drops in the history of the Dow Jones Industrial Average, but in terms of percentage point losses, they don't even come close to cracking the top 10 worst days in the past 10 years alone.

 Today I’d like to share a few words about the Olympics, but first, two words: Don’t panic.

-As I explained earlier in the week, the selloff appears to have been triggered by a number of things, including last Friday’s positive wage growth report.
+As I explained last week, the selloff appears to have been triggered by a number of things, including the positive wage growth report.
 This stoked fears of higher inflation, which in turn raised the likelihood that the Federal Reserve, now under control of newcomer Jerome Powell, will raise borrowing costs more aggressively than expected to prevent the economy from overheating.

 On Friday, the S&P 500 Index briefly plunged below its 200-day moving average before rebounding in volatile trading.

-With stocks down more than 10 percent from its closing high on January 26, we could be in correction territory.
+With stocks down more than 8 percent from its closing high on January 26, we’re closing to entering correction territory.
 Historically, it’s taken four months for stocks to recover from a correction, according to Goldman Sachs analysis.
 By comparison, a bear market, which is generally defined as more than a 20 percent drop, can take up to two years.

 I’m not saying a bear market is imminent—only that it might be time to reevaluate your tolerance for risk and, if appropriate, act accordingly.
 It’s times like these that highlight how important it is to be diversified in a number of asset classes such as gold, commodities, municipal bonds and international stocks.